COST GUIDE

 Commercial rewires typically involve replacing the entire electrical installation from the incoming supply through to final circuits.
 This includes 3-phase distribution boards, sub-distribution, containment systems (cable tray, trunking, conduit), power circuits, lighting circuits, small power, and often fire alarm and emergency lighting systems.

-Whether you are a building owner planning a refurbishment, a project manager tendering the electrical package, or an electrical contractor pricing a commercial rewire, this guide provides realistic per-square-metre costs based on current UK market rates.
+Whether you are a building owner planning a refurbishment, a project manager tendering the electrical package, or an electrical contractor pricing a commercial rewire, this guide gives realistic per-square-metre costs alongside the BS 7671 requirements that drive them.

 Free download